• Skip to primary navigation

 • Make sure the peppers are cooked all the way through.

-• Wait for the peppers to cool completely before freezing them (otherwise your freezer could heat up too much and affect the other frozen goods in there).
+• Wait for the peppers to cool for 30-60 minutes before freezing them (otherwise your freezer could heat up too much and affect the other frozen goods in there).

 • Use a container that is suitable for freezing.

-• Label the bag or container with the contents, today’s date AND the use-by time (the peppers are best eaten within 3 months).
+• Label the bag or container with the contents and the use-by time (the peppers are best eaten within 3 months).

 • Make sure your container is fully sealed, or you’ll get freezer burn on those peppers.

-• To reheat, bake the peppers at 350°F for 25-30 minutes, making sure the peppers are piping hot and steaming all the way through.
+• To reheat, place the frozen peppers in a casserole dish and cover with foil.
+Reheat at 350°F for 30-60 minutes (depending on the size of your peppers), making sure the peppers are piping hot and steaming all the way through.

 While stuffed peppers are a pretty wholesome meal already, we do like to round out our dinners with them a little, to make them even more satisfying.